AhmadThePreacher/dailylunch/readme.md

 ## How It Works

 1. A Python script (`app/site/scrape.py`) reads a list of restaurants from `app/site/restaurants.json`.
-2. For each restaurant, it fetches the menu page URL and parses the HTML using `BeautifulSoup` to find the menu content.
+2. For each restaurant, it fetches the menu page URL and parses the HTML using `lxml` to find the menu content via an XPath expression.
 3. It extracts the menu for the current day and handles restaurant-specific formatting.
 4. The scraped menus are saved to `app/site/scraped_menus.json`.
 5. The static webpage (`app/site/index.html`) uses JavaScript to fetch this JSON file and dynamically display the menus.